duraishanmugaraj/duraishanmugaraj.github.io/README.md

 ## Deployment 📦

 - Once you are done with your setup and have successfully completed all steps above, you need to put your website online!
-- I highly recommend using [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to achieve this the EASIEST WAY.
+- I highly recommend using [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to achieve this the easiest way.

 ## Show your support